brendondalaba/tldr-bible/src/content/bible/33-micah.md

 group: 'Minor Prophets'
 ---

-# Micah
-*The God of Justice and Mercy*

-> “He has shown you, O man, what is good; and what does the Lord require of you but to do justly, to love mercy, and to walk humbly with your God?” — **Micah 6:8**

-Micah is a message of warning and hope.
-God’s prophet exposes the corruption of His people and their leaders — but also announces one of the clearest prophecies of the coming Messiah.
-It’s a call to live humbly, love mercy, and trust in the God who will one day make all things right.

----

 ## Overview
 Micah served during a time of great moral decay.
 While the rich oppressed the poor and justice was twisted, religion continued outwardly — but hearts were far from God.